khushi-411/numpy-benchmarks/blog/blog.md

 ## My Experience
 First of all, I'd like to express my gratitude to the whole team for allowing me to be a part of such a great team.
 These days were completely life-changing months of my journey.
 My work was majorly focused on providing performance benchmarks to NumPy in realistic situations.
 The target was to show the world that NumPy is efficient in handling quasi real-life situations too.

-My journey with Quansight is based on the following parts:
-- Stage 1: When I joined the Quansight-Labs and got introduced to my project.
-- Stage 2: I overcome my fear and get into the projects.
-- Stage 3: I was confident enough to complete my project.
-- Stage 4: I felt my project was over and started to look into different projects.
-- Stage 5: Joy of Completion!

 The work was broadly divided majorly into the following categories:
 ### N-Body Problem
 The N-Body problem is one of the most famous and universally accepted problems for benchmarking.